Gibraltar Accuses Spain Of gross Sovereignty Breach Over Customs Incident - UrduPoint

 Gibraltar on Friday accused Spain of a "gross violation of British sovereignty" after an incident on one of its beaches involving Spanish customs agents who were attacked by smugglers, during which shots were fired

-"The evidence surrounding this incident discloses a gross violation of British sovereignty and, potentially, the most serious and dangerous incident for many years," said Gibraltar's Chief Minister Fabian Picardo.
+"The evidence surrounding this incident discloses a gross violation of British sovereignty and, potentially, the most serious and dangerous incident for many years," said Gibraltar's Chief Minister Fabian Picardo in a statement.

-The incident took place early on Thursday when a small Spanish customs vessel lost power as it was pursuing suspected tobacco smugglers off the Gibraltar coastline, a source from Spain's tax agency which is in charge of customs told AFP.
+The incident happened early Thursday when a small Spanish customs vessel lost power while pursuing suspected tobacco smugglers off Gibraltar, a source from Spain's tax agency which is in charge of customs told AFP.

-The officers then fired "shots into the water to try to drive away" the people throwing rocks, a tax office source told AFP, speaking on condition that he not be identified.
+The officers fired "shots into the water to try to drive away" the people throwing rocks, a tax office source told AFP, speaking on condition he was not identified.

 One customs officer suffered a broken nose, the other fractured bones in his face and will need surgery, he added.